NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    - `car_park`
 2. Add instance variables for each of the parameters.
 For example, `self.id = id`.
 3. Add default values for parameters, such that there is no default for id or car park, but there is a default for message and status.
 For example, `message = ""` and `is_on = False`.
 4. Create a `__str__` method for the `Display` class.
 This method will be called when you print a `Display` object.
-The method should return a string containing the display's id and message.
+The method should return a string containing the display's ID and message.
 For example, `"Display 1: Welcome to the car park."`.

 #### Sensor class